da667/Autosnort/README.txt

 2. Root/sudo access -- several system-wide changes are made with Autosnort. as such, root privileges are required.

 3. A minimum of two network interfaces is recommended.
 Autosnort dedicates one interface solely to sniffing traffic.
 This interface will NOT respond to any service requests at all.
 As such, a second physical interface is needed to remotely administer the sensor.
 If you cannot acquire a second network interface card, simply edit /etc/rc.local and remove the "-noarp" option from the ifconfig command in that file.
+This isn't recommended, but it'll do.
+Get a second network card!

 4.SSH/Secure remote access to the system for remote system administration is very highly recommended, but not absolutely necessary, if you have console access.